Welcome to Oxus

 Scary stuff, it i sthis sort of press that has led Helmholtz to withdraw from the research project.
 The argument is of course does the withdrawing of technical expertise help in any way, should researchers be drawn into political and environmental battles. their role after all was to help minimize the environmental impact of a the project.
 It may be the problems for Helmholtz may be due to the upcoming EU designations of companies involved in producing high pollution oil reserves.

 At the very best scenario it was seen as a huge risk to the companies reputation.
 On numerous TV documentaries the involvement was highlighted – check out the online versions of ARD and ZDF.
-If you’re outside the country you’ll need a German proxy to access these shows (and of course speaking German would help).
+If you’re outside the country you’ll need a German proxy to access these shows (and of course speaking German would help), try here for help.

-It’s a very stark example of how research companies need to be careful about what projects they get involved with especially highly commerical and contorversial ones.
+It’s a very stark example of how research companies need to be careful about what projects they get involved with especially highly commercial and controversial ones.

 One of the biggest attractions of the several top diet companies that provide a diet meal delivery service is the sheer convenience of losing weight through a diet that you really have very little to do in order to make it work.
 It is probably why they have grown on popularity by leaps and bounds as greater numbers of people work longer hours to make ends meet in an economically uncertain world.
 Let’s take a look at why this way of dieting has grown in stature and what makes it such a compelling way to lose weight for its many customers.